 Scaling, Culture and Agile Evolution – Part 1

-Teams do not exist in a closed universe: they are part of an organization and are accordingly exposed to strong influences of the organization.
+Teams do not exist in a compartmentalized universe: they are part of an organization and are exposed to correspondingly strong influences from the organization.
 So if you think that working in a team is enough to make a lasting change in culture, you’re heading for a frustrating failure.

 Learning as an understood goal of the organization

 The descriptions of accelerated learning have a common silent premise: the organization as a whole understands the need for continuous learning.